RockScript/rockscript.github.io/docs/language.md

 title: Language
 ---

 RockScript is a subset of JavaScript (ECMAScript 5.1).
+The main goal of RockScript is to support resilient, non-blocking script execution.
+We aim to implement the most used constructs to enable the stitching of service functions.

 This page documents which subset of JavaScript is supported.
-At the moment, only a very limited subset is supported.
-We are working hard to expand our coverage.
-The reason to use JavaScript is because most developers are familiar with the basic syntax and it's the perfect language to [juggle with JSON](why-and-when#juggle-with-json), which most API's use these days.
+We leverage JavaScript for developers to  reduce the learning curve and it's the perfect language to [juggle with JSON](why-and-when#juggle-with-json), which most API's use these days.
+But we do not aim to cover the complete language syntax.
 If you wonder why RockScript doesn't just use Node.js, [see at the bottom of this page](#rockscript-vs-nodejs).

-The main reason for us to choose JavaScript as the syntax is that it's familiar for most developers and has a low threshold to get started.
-It's also ideal for the data transformations between service functions as most services nowadays are based on JSON.
+See the [Roadmap](roadmap) for what's next.

 ## System variable
 The `system` variable is made available to every script.
 It provides a mechanism